tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_nat_gateway.md

 - subnet_id
 - vpc_id

-### id
+`id`

-The value of the `nat_gateway_id` assigned by the AWS after the resource has been created.
+: The value of the `nat_gateway_id` assigned by the AWS after the resource has been created.
   This should be in the format of `nat-` followed by 8 or 17 hexadecimal characters and passed as an `id: 'value'` key-value entry in a hash.

-### name
+`name`

-If a `Name` tag is applied to the NAT gateway, this can be used to lookup the resource.
+: If a `Name` tag is applied to the NAT gateway, this can be used to lookup the resource.
   This must be passed as a `name: 'value'` key-value entry in a hash.
   If there are multiple NAT gateways with the same name, this resource will raise an error.

-### subnet_id
+`subnet_id`

-The ID of the subnet in which the NAT gateway is placed.
+: The ID of the subnet in which the NAT gateway is placed.
   This should be in the format of `subnet-` followed by 8 or 17 hexadecimal characters and passed as an `subnet_id: 'value'` key-value entry in a hash.

-### vpc_id
+`vpc_id`

-The ID of the VPC in which the NAT gateway is located.
+: The ID of the VPC in which the NAT gateway is located.
   This should be in the format of `vpc-` followed by 8 or 17 hexadecimal characters and passed as an `vpc_id: 'value'` key-value entry in a hash.

 ## Properties